ameykaran/akonsole/README.md

 - Paths can be specified both absolutely or relative to the home dierctory of the terminal.

+- Prints the output of the background process only on the next input

 - IO Redirection is considered for the nearest command

+- Multiple commands can be piped.

 ### warp